Surgical Procedures: Axillary Lymph Node Dissection

 • Gauze pads (4x4) and 1-inch paper tape, which can both be found at your local supermarket or pharmacy.
 These can be used to cover the incision.

 • A specimen cup to measure fluid from the drain.
-This should be given to you by your care team before going home.
+This should be given to you by your care team before you go home.
 Write down how much fluid drains in a notebook.

 • Clean, comfy pillow(s) to put under your arm while sitting or to help with your position at night.

 • You may have constipation after surgery.
-Over-the-counter medications, adding fiber to your diet, exercise (as simple as walking) and fluids may ease constipation.
+Over-the-counter medications, adding fiber to your diet, exercise (as simple as walking) and fluids may help with constipation.
 Ask your care team about over-the-counter medications that may work for you.

-If you have a bandage after surgery, remove when your provider’s instructions say to do so (often within 48 hours).
+If you have a bandage after surgery, remove it when your provider tells you to do so (often within 48 hours).
 Once the bandage is removed, you may shower but do not scrub the incision.
 To dry, carefully pat the incision with a clean towel.
-Do not use lotions, powders, or deodorant on or near the incision during the first 1-2 weeks until it is fully closed.
+Do not use lotions, powders, or deodorant on or near the incision the first 1-2 weeks until it is fully closed.

 Most surgeons use dissolvable sutures (stitches) inside your body, which will go away on their own.
 On the outside, your surgeon may use surgical glue, paper tape called "steri-strips" or nothing at all.
 Both glue and steri-strips can get wet in the shower.